LidaVr/Machine-Learning-Project/README.md

 15% Validation: The validation set is used to fine-tune hyperparameters and monitor the model's performance during training.
 It helps prevent overfitting by allowing us to make adjustments based on validation performance.

 ### 4.Data Info
-The purpose of this script is to visualize the different classes of waste
+The purpose of this script is to visualize the different classes of waste.

 ### 5.Final Model
-This is the script used to build the final model for waste segregation
+This is the script used to build the final model for waste segregation.

 ### 6.Initial Model
-This script includes the initial model that we built, it was not used in the end.
+This script includes the initial model that we built, which was not used in the end.